Guria/gleojson/README.md

 [![Package Version](https://img.shields.io/hexpm/v/gleojson)](https://hex.pm/packages/gleojson)
 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3)](https://hexdocs.pm/gleojson/)

-**gleojson** is a GeoJSON parsing and encoding library for Gleam, following the [RFC 7946](https://tools.ietf.org/html/rfc7946) specification.
-It provides types and utility functions to encode and decode GeoJSON objects such as Points, LineStrings, Polygons, and more.
+**gleojson** is a comprehensive GeoJSON parsing and encoding library for Gleam, following the [RFC 7946](https://tools.ietf.org/html/rfc7946) specification.
+It provides robust types and utility functions to seamlessly encode and decode GeoJSON objects such as Points, LineStrings, Polygons, and more.

 **Note:** This package is currently in development and has not reached version 1.0.0 yet.
 The API is considered unstable and may undergo breaking changes in future releases.
 Please use with caution in production environments and expect potential updates that might require code changes.

+## Features

+- Full support for all GeoJSON object types: Point, MultiPoint, LineString, MultiLineString, Polygon, MultiPolygon, GeometryCollection, Feature, and FeatureCollection
+- Flexible encoding and decoding of GeoJSON objects
+- Custom property support for Feature and FeatureCollection objects
+- Type-safe representation of GeoJSON structures

+## Current Limitations

+While **gleojson** aims to fully implement the GeoJSON specification (RFC 7946), some features are still under development.
+Key areas for future improvement include:

+1. Coordinate validation
+1. Antimeridian and pole handling
+1. Bounding box support
+1. Right-hand rule enforcement for polygon orientation
+1. Position array length limitation
+1. GeometryCollection usage recommendations

+Despite these limitations, **gleojson** is fully functional for most common GeoJSON use cases.

 ## Installation